Abdullah-Usmani/DMS-CW2024/README.md

 All of these below were not implemented purely on the basis of not having enough time.

 ### Features:

+**Attempted**:
+- Power-ups:
+  - The `PowerUp.java` class is created, but no subclasses of it exist yet, nor their implementations.
+The implementation woould be very simple - the addition of another collision handling function in the `CollisionManager`, adding a `PowerUpManager`, adding new values and images for the proposed `HealthPack` and `IncreaseFireRate` powerups in the `Config`, and adding some audio and visual effects through `AudioManager` and `EffectManager`.
+Some of these are present in a recent commit, but on the basis of lack of time it was rolled back.

+**Unattempted**:
 - Firefight/Endless game mode.
 - Custom game mode: adjust enemies, spawn probabilities, damages.
 - Stat tracking at game end: Time survived, total kills, total hits, projectiles dodged.
 - Day/night cycles.
-- Updated cooldown visualizations and game overlays.
+- Updated gun/missile cooldown visualizations and game overlays.
 - Level Transition cutscene.
 - Changeable keybinds.
 - About menu.

 ### Refactoring

-- Custom `Observer` patterns to increase compatibility instead of using old deprecated observer
-- Merging `ActiveActor.java` and `ActiveActorDestructible.java` into one `ActiveActor.java` class
+**Attempted**:
+- ProjectileFactory:
+  - Attempted: Due to lack of time, I had to roll back the class a week ago and could not therefore refactor all the `fireProjectile()` methods.

+**Unattempted**:
-- Reducing redundant classes through more managers, such as:
+- Reducing redundant classes and methods through more managers, such as:
   - `ProjectileManager.java` class
   - `PlaneManager.java` class
   - `MenuManager.java` class
   - `HUDManager.java` class
   - `GameEndScreenManager.java` class
 - Putting `Plane`/`Projectile` name constants in `Config.java` instead of using strings when defining `ActorInfo` for `StartOverlay` in each level
+- Custom `Observer` patterns to increase compatibility instead of using old deprecated observer
+- Merging `ActiveActor.java` and `ActiveActorDestructible.java` into one `ActiveActor.java` class

 ---